taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ### Visual checklist for character designs

 * Japanese, 1st-generation immigrant to Brazil
-* Average height but slim
+* Average height, average build
 * face: long and thin; wide nose; tends to bring her eyebrows together in concentration, but very few wrinkles
 * hair: salt-and-pepper (lots of salt), a bit bushy, reaches to about her chin when down but usually kept tied back in a hurried ponytail at the base of her skull
 * eyes: dark brown, a bit heavy-lidded, not too big and not too small